Pure extension of the theta divisor over the moduli space of abelian varieties

-\begin{remark} The assumption in the theorem that $x \notin |D|$ is easy to avoid in practice.
-Indeed, the linear system $\bb L$ on $A$ corresponding to twice the principal polarisation $\lambda$ is base-point free.
-The divisors $2D$ where $D$ runs through all symmetric effective theta divisors for the given principal polarisation are all in $\bb L$ and span it.
-It follows that, given $x \in A(\overline{K})$, there is at least one symmetric theta divisor $D$ associated to the given principal polarisation, and defined over $\overline{K}$, with the property that $x \notin |D|$. \end{remark}
+\begin{remark} The assumption in Theorem~\ref{univ_NT_formula} that $x \notin |D|$ is easy to avoid in practice.
+Indeed, the linear system $\frak g$ on $A$ corresponding to twice the principal polarisation $\lambda$ is base-point free.
+The divisors $2D$ where $D$ runs through all symmetric effective theta divisors for $\lambda$ are all in $\frak g$ and span it.
+It follows that, given $x \in A(\overline{K})$, there is at least one symmetric theta divisor $D$ associated to $\lambda$, and defined over $\overline{K}$, with the property that $x \notin |D|$. \end{remark}